Date of Award

 When the variables in Hypotheses H1 to H5 were tested separately, the findings indicated that for food service workers, "attitudes toward food safety and sanitation" and "personal hygiene" were significant positive explanatory variables of food facilities and the flow of food.
 Furthermore, "attitudes toward food safety knowledge and training" and "personal hygiene" were significant negative explanatory variables of food-borne illnesses.
 For food facilities, "environment" and "equipment and water supply" were significant negative explanatory variables of food-borne illnesses.
 For the flow of food, "food storing", and "food preparation and cooking" were significant inversely related explanatory variables of food-borne illnesses.
 When all variables were tested together in the hypothesized model constructed in Hypothesis H6, the findings indicated that "attitudes toward food safety knowledge and training", "personal hygiene", "food receiving and serving" and "food storing" were significant negative explanatory variables of food-borne illnesses.
 This study suggested that food managers should develop a policy to ensure that personal hygiene is more important than the food production flow, and to let employees know that food safety knowledge and training can reduce the risk of food-borne illnesses.
 The limitation of the study regarding generalization, and recommendations for future research to replicate the study in other countries or different school levels, are also included.

 Lin, Shu-Chen, "Food Facilities, Food Service Workers and the Flow of Food: Food-borne Illnesses in Taiwan's Preschools" (2007).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 231.